Srinayan-96/mediflow/README.md

-# MedicoRe — Hospital Management Backend
+# MediCore — Hospital Management Backend

 A production-ready backend system for managing hospital operations — patients, doctors, and appointments — built with Spring Boot and secured with JWT authentication.